jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 **Tools**: Canvas --> Box

-* You can annotate PDFs directly in the Canvas app
+* You can annotate PDFs directly in the Canvas app.
-* Then, use the share sheet to save to Box (you'd need to set up your Box app first)
+* Then, use the share sheet to save to Box (you'd need to set up your Box app first).

 ---